Spatterdock, Common Spatterdock, Erect Spatterdock, Yellow Pond-Lily

 The genus, Nuphar Sm., was named and described as such by James Edward Smith in Florae Graecae Prodromus in 1809.

-Plants of the World Online by Kew lists 13 species in the Nuphar genus (as of 4-18-21 when I last updated his page.
+As of 3-15-22 when this page was last updated, Plants of the World Online by Kew lists 13 species in the Nuphar genus.
 It is a member of the plant family Nymphaeaceae with 5 genera.
-Those numbers could change as updates are made.
+Those numbers could change as updates are made on POWO.

 The above distribution map for Nuphar advena is from Plants of the World Online.
 Areas in green are where the species is native and purple where it has been introduced.
 The map on the USDA Plants Database is similar but includes a few more states.
+The USDA Plants database includes this species as Nuphar lutea subsp. advena.
 The species could have a broader range than what the maps show.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND FOR A BETTER POSITIVE ID.

 One day in the summer of 2019 I noticed something sticking up in the middle of the small pond in the front pasture.
-I went down to have a look and it was a cluster of Water Lilies.
-I have been back on the family farm since 2013 and this was the first I had seen of it… Well, we always had cows and I sold them in the spring of 2019, so likely they had been eating them before…
+I went down to have a look and it was a cluster of Spatterdock.
+I have been back on the family farm since 2013 and this was the first I had seen it… We always had cows here on the farm, which were sold in 2019, so maybe they had been eating them.

 I don’t know much about water plants yet, but information online says in the past Nuphar lutea and Nuphar lutea subsp. advena were thought to be “the species” found in North America.
-Testing and observation has shown there are actually 8 Nuphar species in North America.
-Many states, including Missouri and Florida (which I read about), say the only species in the state has been determined to be Nuphar advena.
-Even though maps may show a different story they may not exactly be accurate or up to date.
+Testing and observation have shown there are actually 8 Nuphar species in North America.
+Many states, including Missouri, say the only species in the state has been determined to be Nuphar advena.
+Even though some maps may show a different story they may not exactly be accurate or up to date.
 So many times when there are a few species that are basically identical, they get identified incorrectly.
-But, who knows… Since I am from Missouri, I will stick with what Missouri Plants says…

 I hope you found this page useful and be sure to check the links below for more information.
 They were written by experts and provide much more information.
 Some sites may not be up-to-date but they are always a work in progress.
 If you can, I would appreciate it if you would click on the “Like” below and leave a comment.
 It helps us bloggers stay motivated.
 You can also send an email to me at email@example.com.
 I would enjoy hearing from you especially if you notice something is a bit whacky.